isabella232/media-analytics.en-1/help/sdk-implement/sdk-to-launch/sdk-to-launch-migration-platforms/sdk-to-launch-migration-android.md

 description: Learn how to migrate from the Media SDK to Launch for Android.
 exl-id: 26764835-4781-417b-a6c0-ea6ae78d76ae
 feature: Media Analytics
-role: Business Practitioner, Administrator, Data Engineer
+role: User, Admin, Data Engineer
 ---
 # Migrating from the standalone Media SDK to Adobe Launch - Android